HarshSingh2009/Pytorch-Binary-and-Multi-class-Classification/README.md

-# Pytorch-Circles-Classification
+# Pytorch-Bianry-and-Multiclass-Classification

-We build a Pytorch model that classifies a circular data of 2 classes, with a 100% accuracy, check this notebook to know how ?
+In this Notebook we built a Binary classification model on the toy dataset called Circles, and a Multi-class classification model with Blob/cluster data, and have receinved an accuracy of 100% in both of them